getodk/docs/README.md

 	- Issues labelled [easy](https://github.com/getodk/docs/labels/easy) do not require much specific technical knowledge.
 	- Issues labelled [contributor friendly](https://github.com/getodk/docs/labels/contributor%20friendly) are usually self-contained and don't require extensive knowledge of the ODK ecosystem as a whole.

+If you would like to add a screenshot of Collect, please make a copy of [this Figma document](https://www.figma.com/design/Hbk9VpMD9KSlLXHmhT3jwv/Collect-frame-for-docs?node-id=549-9&t=9KseMozGrZ12QXcc-0) to use as a template.
+You can then expand either "Template" or "Bottom Template" and find the "Screen" child.
+Import your screenshot as the fill for the Screen.
+You can then export the template as 2x for use.

 You can also...

  - [Discuss the documentation from a user perspective in our forum](https://forum.getodk.org/c/development/documentation).